dcsil/CSC491/assignments/bonus.md

 # Bonus Assignment

-This course has the option of completing a bonus assignment, where you can [write a blog post on dev.to](./bonus/option_1.md).
+This course has the option of completing a bonus assignment, where you can [write a blog post on a blog platform](./bonus/option_1.md), or [attend a local technology meetup and share your takeaways on a blog platform or LinkedIn](./bonus/option_2.md).
 The bonus is worth 2% of your mark, and you cannot obtain more than a 2% bonus.

 ## Questions or Concerns?